pingcap/talent-plan/rust/projects/project-1/project.md

 _Add `#![deny(missing_docs)]` to the top of `src/lib.rs` to enforce that all public items have doc comments.
 Then add doc comments to the types and methods in your library.
-Follow the [documentatine guidelines][gdc].
+Follow the [documentation guidelines][gdc].
 Give each an example and make sure they pass `cargo test --doc`._

 [gdc]: https://rust-lang-nursery.github.io/api-guidelines/documentation.html